-Year Milestone Activity 2010 Scope out projects Mallee CMA start early planning with support from DELWP.
-North Central CMA is also involved but not at the Lindsay and Wallpolla Island sites.
+Year Milestone Activity 2010 Scope out projects Mallee CMA and North Central CMA start early planning with support from DELWP.
 2013 Basin Plan water- saving projects Victoria is invited to put forward a package of environmental water projects to be implemented as SDL projects under the Murray-Darling Basin Plan.
-2014 Develop SDL business cases SDL business cases developed after extensive consultation with community, Traditional Owners and other stakeholders. meetings, p oresentations and fie Owners, electronic c evelopment of the business cases included briefing sessions, ld visits, fact sheets, media releases, on-Country visits with ommunication (website, emails, newsletters), brochures and 2017-18 Propose delivery model Victorian Government prepared a delivery strategy for the nine sites outlining governance, delivery and asset ownership arrangements and proposes to form the VMFRP to deliver works under a partnership model.
+2014 Develop SDL business cases SDL business cases developed after extensive consultation with community, Traditional Owners and other stakeholders. presentati ons and field visits, fac velopment of the business cases included briefing sessions, meetings, t sheets, media releases, on-Country visits with Traditional Owners, te, emails, newsletters), brochures and correspondence.
+2017-18 Propose delivery model Victorian Government prepared a delivery strategy for the nine sites outlining governance, delivery and asset ownership arrangements and proposes to form the VMFRP to deliver works under a partnership model.
 2018 Projects incorporated into Basin Plan 36 projects, including the nine VMFRP sites, are incorporated into the Basin Plan.
 2019 Form VMFRP Australian and Victorian governments announced that the nine projects will be delivered as a program of works under the VMFRP.
-Initial funding of \$29 million provided to start detailed design of the nine projects 2019-20 Prepare for environmental referrals VMFRP continued to develop the projects, including preliminary Cultural Heritage Management Plans, fieldwork, engagement, scientific studies and baseline monitoring to prepare for environmental referrals process. ongoing sing visits, information community restricted t Engagement recommenced in 2019 after funding was received to start the project and has been ongoing since then.
-Engagement activities to date have included face-to-face engagement, site visits, information sessions, cultural heritage assessments onsite,, meetings (including a community reference group), phone calls, presentations and project briefings.
+Initial funding of \$29 million provided to start detailed design of the nine projects.
+2019-20 Prepare for environmental referrals VMFRP continued to develop the projects, including preliminary Cultural Heritage Management Plans, fieldwork, engagement, scientific studies and baseline monitoring to prepare for environmental referrals process.
+Engagement recommenced in 2019 after funding was received to start the project and has been ongoing since then.
+Engagement activities to date have included face-to-face engagement, site visits, information sessions, meetings (including a community reference group), phone calls, presentations and project briefings.
 COVID-19 restricted the format of the engagement activities during 2020.
 When social distancing restrictions prevented face-to-face engagement, engagement was done online and via phone.
 2020 Submit environmental referrals Environmental referrals sent to Commonwealth and Victorian governments to get decisions on the assessment process.
 2021 Environment assessment process EES preparation began.